erangalds/t-database-design/level-1-the-foundations/01-module.md

 # **Module 1: What is a Database?**

 - **Theory:** At its core, a **database** is just an organized collection of data.
 A **Relational Database Management System (RDBMS)**, like PostgreSQL, is the software used to manage that data.
 The most basic building block is a **table**, which is structured like a spreadsheet with rows and columns.
 A **column** defines an attribute (like a name or email address), and a **row** represents a single record or entry.
 The **schema** is the blueprint that defines the structure of all your tables and their relationships.

+Let me show you how to create a simple table with `SQL`.

 - **PostgreSQL Example:**